mbuschtoens/bimanager-redux/README.md

 Now you should be able to run the prototype with
 `npm start`

-You won't see any data, because your graphcool-backend is empty and atm it isn't possible to use the 'Add Goal'-function in a 'persistent way' so you have to add your data in the [Graphcool Console](https://console.graph.cool/) manually.
-I will provide the add-feature as soon as I can.
+I finished the 'Add Goal' feature so from now on it is possible to save your Goals on the server.
+For those who haven't created participants yet I added a `data-importer.js` to import default participant data.
+Be sure that you have at least `node 8` installed. `cd` into `/server` and edit the `data-importer.js`.
+Paste the `Simple API` into line 5 and exit.
+Now you can `node data-importer`.